colingourlay/writing.colin-gourlay.com/src/posts/safely-using-ready-before-including-jquery.markdown

 icon: coin
 ----

-Earlier today, I read [Stop paying your jQuery tax](http://samsaffron.com/archive/2012/02/17/stop-paying-your-jquery-tax), an excellent article by [Sam Saffron](http://samsaffron.com/) which explains why it's a great idea to move all of your external JavaScripts to the bottom of the HTML document (just before the closing `body` tag).
-Near the end of the article, he proposes a method which allows you to continue to use jQuery's DOM ready method anywhere in your document, even though you've moved jQuery itself to the bottom.
+Earlier today, I read [Stop paying your jQuery tax](http://samsaffron.com/archive/2012/02/17/stop-paying-your-jquery-tax), an excellent article by [Sam Saffron](http://samsaffron.com/) which explains why it's a great idea to move all of your external JavaScripts to the end of the HTML document, then proposes a method which allows you to continue to use jQuery's `.ready()` method anywhere in your document, even though you've moved jQuery itself to the bottom.
+I've taken that a step further.

 His method is essentially this:

 1. In the `head`, include a script that:
     * Defines an array